rwst/LitBall/doc/using.rst

 Why DOIs?
 ^^^^^^^^^
 DOIs are the only identifiers that exist for nearly all academic articles.
 You might think this applies to PMIDs as well, but many biomedical publications don't have a PMID, and biomedical literature is not everything.
-Possible would be to use the internal S2 identifier, but this would be useless for other AGs (see above).

 How to get the DOI?
 ^^^^^^^^^^^^^^^^^^^